nobleator/nest-quest/README.md

 Once this is running, you should be able to navigate to `http://localhost/` in your browswer and see the web client running.

+### Installing Packages
+While the Dockerfiles handle running the existing application, if you want to install any additional packages you will need the [.NET SDK](https://dotnet.microsoft.com/en-us/download) (preferably v9+) and [pnpm](https://pnpm.io/installation) (preferably v10.8+) installed locally.

 ## Architecture

 TODO